orlox/stars_2024_2025/docs/src/4_eos2_problems.md

 ### 4: Neutron star versus white dwarf radii

-Using the relationship between pressure and radii, $r_n$ can be expressed for the white dwarf case as
+Using the relationship between pressure and density, $r_n$ can be expressed for the white dwarf case as

 $$r_{n,WD}^2=Cm_e^{-1}\mu_e^{-5/3}\rho_c^{-1/3},$$